- What Is Pranayama?

 Benefits of Pranayama

 During pregnancy, your newborn is dependent on your body for the supply of oxygen and nutrients.
 Through conscious inhaling during pregnancy along with mindful exhaling during pregnancy, one can strengthen the supply of oxygen and dispel carbon dioxide in the blood.
 This purifies the blood, rids it of toxins, and supplies the foetus with fresh oxygen and nutrients as well.
 Supplying the baby with adequate oxygen contributes to its development in the womb, both cognitive and physical.
-By practicing pranayama, you can reduce your own anxiety by fuelling your body with oxygen.
+By practising pranayama, you can reduce your own anxiety by fuelling your body with oxygen.

 - Enhanced blood circulation